 this skin-scratching journey.

-vehicle, $4 for seniors.
+vehicle, $5 for seniors (2021 rate).
 This was NOT being collected for parking at the

 visitor's center during my ride in 2015, but self-service fee stations

 were installed in 2016 for all of Wasatch Mountain State Park's Pine

 Hollow.
 So come prepared to pay a fee and consider yourself lucky if

 0.2 Stay on Huber Grove (R = return path)

 0.9 5-way intersection N40 32.293 W111 30.002